 The cells that are transferred from cold sufferers are viral, not bacterial.
 Surprisingly, anti-bacterial handwashes will have no more effect than plain old soap and water.
 It’s the physicality of hand-washing, the rubbing and the scrubbing, that removes the viral cells and flushes them down the sink.

 Garlic and mushrooms are both natural immune-boosters.
 Garlic gets a high score for anti-viral properties, and shiitake mushrooms are particularly good at revving your immune system.
 It’s possible no one will want to sit next to you on the bus, but the garlic breath will be worth it.

 Not only is it delicious, but a hot herbal tea with ginger, lemon and honey will help soothe a sore throat and lessen the severity of cold symptoms.
 Ginger is particularly good for fighting viruses, and a strong cup of ginger tea has plenty of anti-viral benefits – snuggle up with a blanket and a mug.

 Regular session at a salt therapy centre can help reduce the chances of catching a cold by boosting the immune system.
 But if it’s too late and you’re already sniffling, a few salt therapy sessions can alleviate the symptoms of a cold and shorten it’s duration.
-The salty air clears the nasal passages naturally, coating the inner lining with refined salt, relieving inflammation and congestion.
-It also helps with coughs and sneezes by opening up the airways and drying up the infection in the lungs.
+The salty air clears the nasal passages naturally, coating the inner lining with refined salt and relieving congestion.

 Stay healthy this winter with some good natural remedies and germ prevention, and look after your body with some relaxing salt therapy.
 Nobody wants to be the snotty one at work.